 So, someone knocked on my door at nine in the morning (that’s early for me); it was the receptionist, and he had just realized that I was in the country illegally.
 Mushkil.
 Kibir.
 I had my camera with me, though, and it had a picture of my receipt for the Carte de Sejour.
 That wasn’t enough.

 He called the police and they told him to bring me and Meetra to the station.
 Uh oh.
 I joked with Meets about it a little, something to the effect of, “Well, four months in-country without going to jail was a pretty good run while it lasted, right?
 I mean, what do you think the punishment is for being here almost illegally?
-Just deportation, not decapitation, right?”
+Just deportation, that’s all, right?”

 So, at the police station, Meetra shares her receipt, and we explain that I had one like that but forgot it.
 Sorrryyyy. heh.
 They tell me to remember to bring it next time, but it’s okay.
 Obviously, I’m writing this from a train instead of a jail cell.